scorpion-26/gBar/README.md

 If you have SASS installed: Edit ~/.config/gBar/style.scss and regenerate style.css with it

 Else: Edit ~/.config/gBar/style.css directly!

-### I want to modify the widgets behaviour/Add my own widgets
-Unfortunately, you need to implement it yourself in C++.
-For inspiration look into src/Bar.cpp or src/AudioFlyin.cpp, or open an issue(Maybe I'll implement it for you).

 ### The Audio widget doesn't open
 Delete /tmp/gBar__audio.